 Google is not (such) a stupid robot anymore.
 They rely increasingly on Artificial Intelligence and Natural Language Processing which makes the algo infinitely harder to trick.

 Another issue I realized recently:

 Editors are scared of Google.
-I’ve been working with big publishers over the past years, with incredibly talented writers and editors that were asking me to sign-off content or part of it on topics they have unmatched expertise.
+I’ve been working with big publishers over the past years, with incredibly talented writers and editors that are asking me to sign-off content on topics they have unmatched expertise.
 Imagine Van Gogh asking you if his doodling is ok?

 So, Google is smarter about content quality and better at identifying smarty-pants SEO tricks.
 That sounds to me like now is a good time to:

 Give back the responsibility to editors and writers.